-- 1) Attend all meetings. - 2) Review grant applications. - 3) Shall preside over Mentors' training (for the four weekly workshops), including program, workshop, and workbook. - 4) Appoint and direct Mentors in conjunction with the Student Unit Director.
+- 1) Attend all meetings. - 2) Review grant applications. - 3) Shall preside over Mentors' training (for the four weekly workshops), including program, workshop, and content. - 4) Appoint and direct Mentors in conjunction with the Student Unit Director.

-- 4) Communicate closely with the CFF Student Unit Director. - 5) Communicate and collaborate with Financial Aid Office. - 6) Facilitate weekly Financial Literacy Workshops. - 7) Oversee the opening and closing of the grant application. - 8) Oversee the Mentor/Mentee program. - 9) Collaborate with educator and/or personally instruct any Special Topics Course. - G) Duties and Responsibilities of Community Financial Fund Student Unit Director: - 1) Shall attend all meetings. - 2) Review grant applications. - 3) Shall preside over Mentors' training (for the four weekly workshops), including program, workshop, and workbook. - 4) Appoint and direct Mentors in conjunction with the CFF Coordinator. - 5) Communicate closely with the CFF Coordinator. - 6) Oversee the Unit and work closely with peers to make sure that they are well trained. - 7) Shall attend the Mentors' training. - 8) Oversee the Mentor/Mentee program alongside the CFF Coordinator and promote interest in the program. - 9) Serve as a teaching Assistant or provide other assistance in any Special Topics Course under instruction of the CFF coordinator or course educator. - H) Duties and Responsibilities of all Community Financial Fund Financial Literacy Mentors: - 1) Assist with Financial Literacy Month Events. - 2) Facilitate one of four weekly financial literacy workshops. - 3) Attend the weekly meetings. - 4) Guide students as a part of the Mentor/Mentee program through the provision of financial literacy resources. - 5) Serve as Teaching Assistant or provide other assistance in any Special Topics Course under instruction of the CFF Coordinator other course educator. - I) Application Criteria for The Community Financial Fund Grant: - 1) Complete the Grant Supplemental Questionnaire. - 2) Attend one (1) CFF Financial Literacy Workshop. - 3) Complete the Financial Literacy Quiz with a passing grade of 70% or better. - 4) Submit a one-page essay (single spaced, 12 Times New Roman Font, with one-inch margin).
+- 4) Communicate closely with the CFF Student Unit Director. - 5) Communicate and collaborate with Financial Aid Office. - 6) Facilitate weekly workshops. - 7) Oversee the opening and closing of the grant application. - 8) Oversee the Mentor/Mentee program. - 9) Collaborate with educator and/or personally instruct any Special Topics Course. - G) Duties and Responsibilities of Community Financial Fund Chair: - 1) Shall attend all meetings. - 2) Review grant applications. - 3) Shall preside over Mentors' training (for the four weekly workshops), including program, workshop, and content. - 4) Appoint and direct Mentors and Board Members in conjunction with the CFF Coordinator. - 5) Communicate closely with the CFF Coordinator. - 6) Oversee the Unit and work closely with peers to make sure that they are well trained. - 7) Shall attend the Mentors' training. - 8) Oversee the Mentor/Mentee program alongside the CFF Coordinator and promote interest in the program. - 9) Serve as a teaching Assistant or provide other assistance in any Special Topics Course under instruction of the CFF coordinator or course educator. - H) Duties and Responsibilities of all Community Financial Fund Executive Board Members: - 1) Assist with Financial Literacy Month Events. - 2) Facilitate weekly financial literacy workshops. - 3) Attend all meetings. - 4) Guide students as a part of the Mentor/Mentee program through the provision of financial literacy resources. - 5) Serve as Teaching Assistant or provide other assistance in any Special Topics Course under instruction of the CFF Coordinator other course educator. - 6) Communicate closely with the CFF Coordinator. - 7) Shall be responsible for creating the content corresponding with their positions. - 8) The Community Financial Fund Executive Board shall consist of: One (1) Chair , One (1) Internal Vice Chair, One (1) External Vice Chair, One (1) Information Officer, One (1) Data Analytics Officer, One (1) Finance Officer, One (1) Networking Officer